SteamDatabase/RemoteControlDocs/README.md

 ```
 POST /steam/button/:button/
 ```
-The Button API allows you to simulate the pressing of controller buttons within Steam Big Picture.
+Simulates the pressing of controller buttons within Steam Big Picture.
 The buttons are based on an Xbox 360 Gamepad, whether this will change in the future to better reflect the official Steam Controller is unknown.

 #### Valid Buttons